Youtube-Data-Analysis/top_200/README.md

 ## <a name="research_questions"></a>Research Questions:

-* Are videos with disabled comments obtaining more views the none disable comments?
+* Are videos with disabled comments obtaining more views than videos with comments enabled?

 * Do comments and views have a correlation together?